Sourdough Pancakes With Starter Discard (No Added Flour)

 Because these sourdough pancakes are made with starter discard, they are quick and easy.
 You simply feed your sourdough starter the night before, and in the morning use the discard to make your pancakes.

-It’s a simple, no brainer recipe for those of us who may not be getting a ton of sleep (wink wink).
+It’s a simple recipe for those of us who may not be getting a ton of sleep (wink wink).

 It takes us about five minutes to put all the ingredients together, and each pancake a few minutes to cook per side.